 Like I said, virtual assistants are diverse and so are the services we provide.

-In fact, there are literally over a hundred different things you can offer to your clients as a VA.
+In fact, there are dozens of different services you can offer to your clients.

 While that means almost anyone can find something they’re good at, passionate about, or want to learn, it can also make it hard to decide what services to offer in your new VA business.

 Here are a few services that are popular amongst virtual assistants:

 - Podcast Editing